markjernf/titanium-images/README.md

 ## What I did find

 * Lots of people are anodizing jewelry and other objects.
-* Others are doing multiple color anodizing on pens and knife blanks, using the "anodize/ablate/anodize" strategy. https://www.wayofknife.com/the-s-house-ano/
+* Others are doing multiple color anodizing on pens and knife blanks, using the "anodize/ablate/anodize" strategy.
+[Example by wayofknife.com](https://www.wayofknife.com/the-s-house-ano/)
 Other multicolor titanium anodizing approaches I've found: electrified-solution pen-plotting, dabbing solution by hand, mask-then-dunk-then-remask, and direct laser coloring.
 As far as I've been able to determine, combining